crazedVic/flutter_repo_pattern/README.md

 ```

 As you can see, the only class that is aware of where the data actually lives
-is the Repository class, the rest of the application exists in ignorant bliss.
+is the RecipeRepository class, the rest of the application exists in ignorant bliss.
 Finally we create the main screen in _presentation/screens_ using Provider to manage the state.
 ```
 class App extends StatelessWidget {